-The Topicsexplorer is a beginner-oriented Software allowing interested researchers to experiment with topic modeling on their own computers, with their own text corpora.
+The TopicsExplorer is a beginner-oriented Software allowing interested researchers to experiment with topic modeling on their own computers, with their own text corpora.
 The entire necessary work flow from plain text to visualized results - some of them even visualized in interactive graphs - is done in a graphical user interface (GUI).
-The software thus allows users without programming skills to load a collection of plain-text or even xml files and to analyze it by means of the LDA algorithm.
-It is implemented as a standalone software that runs on common Windows, MacOS and Linux operating systems without installation.
-As a result, users can scan texts for re-occurring, semantically meaningful groups of words; they can explore how much each these semantic groups contribute to each text, and which texts probably share the same common themes and topics.
-For further analysis with other software results can be exported in the universally readable csv format.
+The software thus allows users without programming skills to load a collection of plain-text or even .xml files and to analyze it by means of the LDA algorithm.
+It is implemented as a standalone software that runs on common Windows, MacOS, and Linux operating systems without installation.
+As a result, users can scan texts for re-occurring, semantically meaningful groups of words; they can explore how much each of these semantic groups contribute to each text, and which texts probably share the same common themes and topics.
+For further analysis with other softwares, results can be exported in the universally readable .csv format.

-The TopicsExplorer is primarily designed as an educational to for both classroom and self learner use.
-It allows users without prior knowledge or skill to quickly engage and experiment with topic modeling.
+The TopicsExplorer is primarily designed as an educational tool for both classroom and self learner use.
+It allows users without prior knowledge or skills to quickly engage and experiment with topic modeling.
 Users can thereby without greater effort learn about the possibilities and limitations of the method.

 Further information / Tool

 Please find further information here.